Keep active while staying safe with these fun indoor and outdoor activities for kids!

 - Locate good branches for a fort, then build one (dismantle it when you leave if you’re in a public space; large logs could hurt kids when they fall down).
 Before you go: read a Scouts book about shelter building and grab some lengths of rope/twine.

 - Birding with a birding app.
 We have been using Merlin Bird ID (free app) from Cornell University for years and love how user-friendly it is.
-Check out our story on Birding with Merlin Bird ID here.
+Check out our Tips for Birding with Merlin Bird ID.

 - Pokémon GO is fun for kids of all ages.
 Can you catch ’em all?
-Here in Calgary, University Research Park has the highest concentration of PokéStops in one area that I’ve ever seen!
-You can work out at the outdoor fitness stations as your kids catch pokémon.
+Here in Calgary, University Research Park (click for Google map) has the highest concentration of PokéStops in one area that I’ve ever seen!
+You can work out at the outdoor fitness stations as your kids catch Pokémon.
 Download the free app here.

 - Take a soccer ball / frisbee to the park for some low tech fun.
 Working on hand to eye coordination is always beneficial!
 For evening fun, try this glow in the dark soccer ball with LED lights that lights up when kicked!
-For younger kids, an Aerobie Ring is easier to throw and catch.
+For younger kids, an Aerobie Ring is easier to throw and catch than a regular frisbee.

 - Slacklining is fun for the whole family.
 All you need is your Barefoot Slacklines kit and two sturdy trees.
 For your safety, don’t set the slackline up too high and always supervise your kids (there is a risk of falls as well as risk of entanglement with the training line).